-A customer suggestion could, for example, lead to the introduction of a new product or a change in process.
-If a new product is introduced, how successful has it been and has it added value to the bottom line?
+A customer suggestioncould, for example, lead to an improvement to agent training modules or a change in process.
+If a new channel is introduced, like a chatbot, how successful has it added value to the bottom line?
 Do not forget to account for these actions when calculating the ROI of CX.